By the CSAE Trillium FORUM Editorial Committee

 Katelyn Bernard, Association Sales Manager, Vintage Hotels

 “Volunteer!”
 Bernard shares.
-She recently volunteered for the chapter holiday gala herself and had a wonderful experience.
+She recently volunteered for the network holiday gala herself and had a wonderful experience.
 “It was a great opportunity to get to know people within the CSAE and it helped me appreciate all the hard work that goes into the events I get to attend!”

 She also encourages Business Members to attend smaller events, not just the big conferences.
 “I’ve made some great connections with people at PDX events and the young professional events,” she explains.
 Sometimes those smaller events can provide more opportunities for in-depth conversations.